liapatiso95-ctrl/character-sheet/feats.md

 **Initiative Swap.** Immediately after you roll Initiative, you can swap your initiative with the Initiative of one willing ally in the same combat.
 You can’t take this swap if you or the ally is Incapacitated.

+\column
+### Arcane Artist
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Cantrip.** You learn the *Minor Illusion* cantrip.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).

+**Inspiring Magic.** When you cast a spell from the Illusion school, you can choose one ally within 30 feet of yourself who can see you.
+That ally gains Heroic Inspiration.
+You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

+### Arcane Eloquence
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Cantrip.** You learn the *Vicious Mockery* cantrip.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).

+**Smooth Talker.** When you make a Charisma (Deception, Intimidation, or Persuasion) check, you can roll 1d4 and add the number rolled to the ability check.

+### Arcane Infiltrator
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Cantrip.** You learn the *Friends* cantrip.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).

+**Cunning Diversion.** You can take the Dodge action as a Bonus Action.
+You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

+### Arcane Omens
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Cantrip.** You learn the *Guidance* cantrip.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).

+**Helpful Premonition.** When you or a creature you can see within 30 feet of yourself fails a saving throw, you can take a Reaction to roll 1d4 and add the number rolled to the save's total, potentially turning the failure into a success.
+You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

+### Arcane Overload
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Cantrip.** You learn the *Fire Bolt* cantrip.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).

+**Power Surge.** When you cast an Evocation spell and deal damage with it, you can add your Proficiency Bonus to one damage roll of that spell.
+You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

+\page

+### Arcane Safeguard
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Cantrip.** You learn the *Resistance* cantrip.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).
+You can cast the *Resistance* cantrip as a Bonus Action.
+You can do so a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

+**Sheltering Aid.** When you take the Help action to assist with an ally's ability check, that ally gains a number of Temporary Hit Points equal to your Proficiency Bonus.

+### Arcane Undertaker
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Cantrip.** You learn one Cleric or Wizard cantrip of your choice.
+The cantrip must be from the Necromancy school.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).

+**Knowledge from the Dead.** When you make an Intelligence (History) or Wisdom (Medicine) check, you can roll 1d4 and add the number rolled to the ability check.

+**Understanding of Death.** When you stabilize a dying creature without also restoring Hit Points to it, you gain Heroic Inspiration if you lack it.
+You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 ### Artificer Initiate
 You've learned some of an artificer's inventiveness.
 You gain the following benefits.